 Happy International Women's Day!
-At Lightbox we believe in boss women, and wanted to celebrate this important day by throwing the spotlight on one of our very own – our lead scientist, Dr. Stephanie Liggins.
+At Lightbox we wanted to celebrate this important day by throwing the spotlight on one of our very own – our lead scientist, Dr. Stephanie Liggins.
 Dr. Liggins has blazed a trail within the lab-grown diamond industry, and is at the forefront of scientific discovery and application in the field.
 We're proud to have a woman leading our groundbreaking technology, and asked her to shed a little light on her career so far.

 What does an average day look like for you?

 The fantastic thing about what I do is that there is no average day.
 Typically, my morning will begin with a review of how the reactors are performing and a scrum session with the development team looking at what activities are coming up.
 This could be anything from loading and running up a reactor, engaging with a supplier to develop a new piece of technology, designing and delivering novel methods for our synthesis or exploring new opportunities for diamond products with our customers.
 There’s the administrative piece too, but generally, I can be found in the lab getting my hands dirty!

 When did you know you wanted to pursue a career in STEM?

 All through school, science and maths were my strengths – something with a definitive answer.
 Playing with things (sometimes dismantling beyond repair) and generally approaching everything with a question of “Why…?”.
 It excited me to understand how things worked and it seemed evident that STEM underpinned everything and had a profound impact on our daily lives.
 Most of all, it provided challenge and opportunity.
 For me, it was a good fit.